Mo7amedSMahdi/Html-Capstone-Project/README.md

 # Mohammed Salah Personal Portfolio

-This is a web site for the IT Live Summit for 2019.
+This is a website for IT.Live Summit for 2019.

 # Who is IT.LIVE